Bo is a liar. She's naïve, and feral, and arrogant.

 It's not a date.

 Her hair takes an hour.
-She tries on four outfits before settling.
+She tries on four outfits before deciding.

 Bo says, "Who are you all sparkly for?"

 It's not a date.

 She takes Bo to a dark fae bar partly to get away from her lying light fae friends, partly to prove a point about her alliance: dark and immoral are not synonymous.
 She needs Bo to know this, for reasons she can't confess just yet.

 So it only makes sense that a group of drunks pick a fight, of course they do, why wouldn't they?
 It's not like Tamsin was trying to prove a fucking point.

 And of course, because her kind isn't through being annoying today, a spriggan tricks Bo into making a deal and this becomes the worst not-date Tamsin's ever taken someone on.